History of the Jews in Uruguay: 20th century

+21st century

-Currently, 20,000-25,000 Jews live in Uruguay, with 95% residing in Montevideo.
-There is a small organized community in Paysandú, while other Jews are scattered throughout the country's interior.
+As of 2009, 20,000-25,000 Jews lived in Uruguay, with 95% residing in Montevideo.
+Throughout the country, there are prominent organized communities in Punta del Este and Paysandú.
 As of 2003, there were 20 synagogues, but only six of them held weekly Shabbat services, and one functioned every day.

+In 2017, a Holocaust memorial in Montevideo was vandalized with antisemitic graffiti, with phrases such as "The Holocaust of the Jewish people is the biggest lie in history" and “Gas chambers were a fraud.”
+This act of vandalism followed a renovation of the memorial which attempted to clean up the monument from previous acts of antisemitic vandalization.